-Lenin conceived of the revolution as of something that was moving right upon us, and not as something lying in the far-off distance.
+Because of this attitude of Lenin's, he has been charged with sectarianism and intolerance.
+But he continued to pursue his line of action with the greatest tenacity for details, proving that reformism is one of the greatest enemies of the labor movement, and that our theoretical struggle with the Mensheviks will eventually bring us to the sharpest conflicts with them.
+The Russian revolution has proved Lenin correct, thereby showing his extraordinary far-sightedness and sound instinct.
+In recent years reformism became the most powerful weapon in the hands of the bourgeoisie.
+Due to reformism, the working class movement has suffered a series of defeats enabling the capitalist system to continue a while in existence.
+L ENIN conceived of the revolution as of something that was moving right upon us, and not as something lying in the faroff distance.
 Because of this he never tired of insisting that we must prepare ourselves daily for the revolution, even politically and technically.
-The political preparations consisted in training the masses for action through everyday struggle.
+The political preparations consisted in training the masses for action thru everyday struggle.
 Lenin used to say: "The most important thing is to bring the masses in motion, thereby enabling them to accumulate experiences within a short period of time."
 The revolution confronts us directly with the problem of armed insurrection.
 And to speak of this without proper technical preparations, is merely to mouth empty phrases.
 He who wants the revolution must systematically prepare for it the broad masses, who will, in the process of preparation, create the necessary organs of the struggle.